Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/2-tooth-claw.md

 "Back to the topic at hand," interjected Rebar, "You got a training plan, Firth?"
 Now that the brothers were indoctrinated into DEEP RELIC and the final bits of SACRED STRANGER, it was a simple comfort to use each other’s real names.

-"Eh, not so much a *plan* just yet as more…uh, gotta explore their instincts a bit.
+"Eh, not so much a *plan* just yet as more... uh, gotta explore their instincts a bit.
 Today I learned they’re dangerous as **fuck** but really easy to break with a punch so, uh, I’ve gotta think around that."
 He paused, pondering.
 "I think we’ll be fine.
 Just gotta noodle around with fighting styles, y’know?"
 He glanced at the movie.
 "Like, this?
 Bruce Lee is a goddamned stud but it ain’t really gonna be their style.
-It’s fast, sure…but see how he moves?
+It’s fast, sure... but see how he moves?
 Way too much reliance on an upright posture.
 He’s upper-body dominant, too.
 We need something else."

 "Load up another one?"
 Akiyama was already moving to the controller.

 "Yes please.
-Maybe something…more modern?
+Maybe something... more modern?
 Yeah.
 Modern choreography tends to be a lot more realistic fer’ movements an’ such."

 Faarek began to object but Firth pulled him and Bozo over and snuggled them too.
 "Nah, it’s a fun movie but I really am tryin’ ta’ figger this out."
 Bozo *wurfed* quietly in objection but panted when Firth bribed him with belly rubs, and Faarek gently scratched at Bozo’s flank with his claws.
 Happy Bozo.

 Akiyama clicked the controller and pulled up *Crouching Tiger, Hidden Dragon.* They watched for a bit, then the big Defender started skipping to fight scenes.

 Firth weren’t quite satisfied.
-"Definitely better, but…"
+"Definitely better, but..."

 "Too technical?"
 Highland always had good observations.
 But in this case?

 "Nuh, that’s what I like.
 It’s the flying around bits later on that won’t work."

-Thurrsto chattered worriedly. "…Flying?"
+Thurrsto chattered worriedly. "...Flying?"

 Righteous was tempted for a brief instant to spin a tall tale about Human ability.
 It was one of the more fun games they had, but right then it would prol’ly’ve been a really dumb idea.
 Shame.